Trump says Republican memo vindicates him in Russia probe

 Mueller also is examining whether Trump has obstructed of justice in trying to thwart the Russia investigation.

 The memo alleges the FBI concealed the Democratic ties of a source the agency used to justify surveillance on Carter Page, a former Trump campaign adviser with links to Russia.
-The memo revealed the names of senior FBI and Justice Department officials, including Rosenstein, who it said had signed off the surveillance.
+The memo revealed the names of senior FBI and Justice Department officials, including Rosenstein, who it said signed off on the surveillance.

 The document was commissioned by Nunes, the Republican chairman of the House intelligence panel.
 He said it laid bare “serious violations of the public trust, and the American people have a right to know when officials in crucial institutions are abusing their authority for political purposes.”